-All 600 trimmer models have head and lift float as options.
+All HD800 trimmer models have head float and lift float as standard.

 Head float works using the centrally-placed head which can then roll naturally with the ground contours, easing the operator's task.
-The operator can override this manually by operating the lever or joystick head angle service.
+The operator can override this manually by operating the joystick head angle service.

 Lift float facility is, operated by manually charging an accumulator.
-This reduces the load on the roller; thereby lowering the break back forces and saving the operator from having to constantly alter the cutting height.
+This reduces the load on the roller; thereby lowering the breakback forces and saves the operator from having to constantly alter the cutting height.
 The operator will be required to operate the lift cylinder up or down to always ensure the cutting head rear roller is in contact with ground.

 Never attempt to cut hedges with the Arm float engaged.
 Never leave the Arm float engaged when folding for transport.